 Dare to GoFAR at GoFAR USA Park

 Dare to take a hayride into the Haunted Forest at GoFAR USA Park!
 Hang out around the campfires and enjoy some s'mores, watch a movie on the big screen, climb the rock wall and shoot some paintballs.
-Saturdays, October 8, 15, 22 & 29.
+Fridays and Saturdays in October.
 Gates open at 6pm, hayrides are from 7pm to 10pm.
 Last ride departs at 9:30pm.

 Ghosts of the Old State Bank

 During the Civil War, the Old State Bank was a Union Field Hospital.
 The vault was a surgery room where many soldiers were taken for amputations and other procedures.
 As the possible place of death for many Civil War soldiers, it is expected that their spirits might still be lingering around the property.
 It should be noted that in the gardens of the Old State Bank (at the kitchen building) is an old casket carrier donated by the Decatur City Cemetery.
 It is where caskets were built and, on occasion, bodies embalmed.
 It is a must-see on any paranormal pilgrimage.

 However, the two most famous ghosts at the Old State Bank are women.
 Here are their stories according to local legend: